valentine-danilov/guild-api/readme.md

     ```
 2. You should have Redis installed on your local machine or externally (TBD create Docker compose file to run application and Redis in one container)

     You can run Redis in Docker.
-Here is steps how to run Redis instance in Docker locally:
+Here are steps how to run Redis instance in Docker locally:
     * Install Docker
     * Pull Redis image